PHACDataHub/iidi-tech/docs/architecture/User-Journey-2/User-Journey-2.md

 A core principle of IIDI is that **PHAC does not access, store, or process personal health information (PHI)**.
 Instead, **all de-identification and aggregation occur at the PT level** before data is transmitted.
 This ensures that only **pre-processed, anonymized immunization summaries** are shared with PHAC, aligning with federal and provincial privacy policies.

-This document provides an **in-depth technical breakdown** of the IIDI architecture, detailing how **Kubernetes, CloudNativePG (CNPG), Flux, Kustomize, GitOps, FHIR, and SMART on FHIR technologies** are leveraged to **build a scalable, secure, and future-proof immunization data-sharing ecosystem**.
+This document provides an **in-depth technical breakdown** of the IIDI architecture, detailing how **Kubernetes, CloudNativePG (CNPG), ArgoCD, Kustomize, GitOps, FHIR, and SMART on FHIR technologies** are leveraged to **build a scalable, secure, and future-proof immunization data-sharing ecosystem**.

 ---